greatyao/asmlibrary/README.txt

     > build -i 1 -p 4 -l 8 ../franck jpg pts haarcascade_frontalface_alt2.xml franck.amf

  Notice: the file format of shape data are borrowed from Cootes and Stagmman, and you can generate your pts file by using Cootes's am_tools and asf file by using Stagmman's aam-api.
+ Notice: Linux library doesn't support building asm models.

 2. Fit using active shape models